Getting started

 Read more about how video processing units are consumed.

 4. Extension Units: These units are consumed when you use third-party services integrated within ImageKit.
-Services such as AI tagging using Google and AWS integrations and AI-powered background removal consume extension units only when you explicitly call these operations via the API or the Media Library.
+Services such as AI tagging using Google and AWS integrations, AI-powered background removal, and more, consume extension units only when you explicitly call these operations via the API or the Media Library.

-Read more about how extension units are consumed.
+Read more about how extension units are consumed in here.

 If you use sub-accounts, and the sub-account is set to "Bill to Parent", then the users in that account also count towards the billing against this parameter on the Parent account.